westerndigitalcorporation/zonedstorage.io/docs/introduction/zoned-storage.md

-* **Closed** The device internal resources used by a zone were freed explicitly by the host through the execution of a *CLOSE ZONE* command, or the device implicitly freed the internal resources assigned to the zone to serve write operations targetting different zones.
+* **Closed** The device internal resources used by a zone were freed explicitly by the host through the execution of a *CLOSE ZONE* command, or the device implicitly freed the internal resources assigned to the zone to serve write operations targeting different zones.

 * **Read Only** The zone can only be read.
-This state generally corresponds to a defective state of the device, e.g. for a hard-disk, the zone is stored on a platter with a broken write head .
+This state generally corresponds to a defective state of the device, e.g. for a hard-disk, the zone is stored on a platter with a broken write head.

 * **Offline** The zone cannot be read nor written.
 This state generally corresponds to a defective state of the device, e.g. the storage media for the